The Shark Blog

 considerably to the point where it doesn't matter much who you pick.
 The story is different for forwards.
 (Aside from a few obvious exceptions like

-Crosby, Stamkos, and Malkin), you won't see a huge point difference between the
+Crosby and Stamkos), you won't see a huge point difference between the top 10

 Bottom line here: